VoidHack/write-ups/SharifCTF 8/misc/nini/README.md

 Great!
 But I don't know what language is it, so maybe Google also knows a translation?

 ```
-مريم ميرزاخاني و همسرش --> Maryam Mirzakhani and her husband
+Maryam Mirzakhani and her husband
 ```

 He actually knows! (not expected huh?)